raelga/kubernetes-talks/study-jams/README.md

 - `do` folder

 Contains all the commands required to deploy a cluster in Digital Ocean, but you can run the cluster anywhere.
+Check the [providers](/providers) for more information.

 - `docker` folder